1997 NBA Finals: Game 4

 Due to the extremely loud Jazz fans in Game 3, Bulls coach Phil Jackson wore a pair of ear plugs.
 A tight game with many lead changes throughout, the Jazz led by 5 after the first quarter, but trailed by 5 at halftime.
 The score was tied going into the fourth quarter.
 Late in the game, Michael Jordan made a fast break dunk to give the Bulls a 71–66 lead, but John Stockton made a momentum-shifting 3 at the top of the key to cut the deficit to 71–69.
 Jordan made a jumper to give the Bulls a 73–69 lead, but the Bulls would not score again.
 The Jazz pulled to within 1 when Stockton stole the ball from Jordan and made 2 free throws at the other end.
 On the next possession John Stockton grabbed a rebound from a Jordan miss and threw a full-court pass to Karl Malone for a layup with 44.5 seconds left that put Utah in front for good, 74–73.
 After Stockton made the assist, he jumped up into the air several times pumping his fist.
 After some Bulls misses, Karl Malone made two free throws with 17 seconds left to put the Jazz up by 3.
 On the next possession, Michael Jordan's potential game-tying 3 with less than 10 seconds left rattled out; Stockton grabbed the rebound and threw another full-court pass to Bryon Russell, who escaped the intentional foul and dunked with 5 seconds left in the game to seal it, drawing a huge roar from the crowd.
 The Jazz's 12–2 run tied the series at two games apiece.
 The Delta Center grew so loud that during the final moments of the game when Bryon Russell made the dunk that iced the game, Marv Albert was unable to be clearly heard.
 The 78–73 score was one of the lowest scores in NBA Finals history.
+Jackson later wrote that the team's equipment manager had "had mistakenly served our players Gaterlode, a high-carbohydrate drink, instead of Gatorade," making the team "sluggish...
+Each of the players, it was estimated, had ingested the equivalent of about twenty baked potatoes."